gatewaycash/gateway/modules/api-docs/source/index.html.md

 The API server does not validate that passwords are secure or have entropy.
 It is the responsibility of the end user and/or the front-end service provider to ensure that a secure password is provided.
-Passwords are always salted and hashed prior to storing in the database.
+Passwords are always salted and hashed prior to being stored in the database.
 </aside>

 <aside class="notice">
 Your username must be between 5 and 24 characters, must be unique, must not contain spaces/tabs or other odd characters, and is an optional parameter at registration time.
 Usernames can always be set later with the `POST /username` endpoint.
-Usernames are converted to lower case before storing in the database.
+Usernames are converted to lower case before being stored in the database.
 </aside>

 ## POST /pay